suraj-ranganath/balkanid-task/README.md

 11. Logs for the project can be found in logFile.log.
 It is stored in the dbVol folder and can be used to debug any issues.

+## Notes

+### Normalisation
+The data is stored in the postgres database in the third normal form.
+To achieve this, the following steps were taken.
+1. The data is stored in two tables: repos and owners.
+This eliminates partial and transitive dependencies.
+Owner_id is the primary key of the owners table and is a foreign key in the repos table.
+2. The pandas.json_normalize() function is used to flatten the json data.
+This eliminates multivalued attributes.

+The data here is put into third normal form to reduce redundancy of owners data.
+It also ensures data integrity by enforcing referential integrity among the tables.
+All required data can now be queried faster and more efficiently.

+### Error handling and logging
+1. The application logs all errors to logFile.log.
+This file is stored in the dbVol folder and can be used to debug any issues.
+2. The application retries failed requests to the github api to fetch repositories 5 times before giving up.
+This is done to circumvent network issues.
+3. The application also polls the github OAuth2 endpoint using device flow until the access token is recieved.
+Wait time between polls is decided according to the response recieved.

 ## Appendix A
 If you are running the project on a local machine, you will need to get the IP address of the postgres and redis containers.
 Follow the steps below to do so.